sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 ![Case Open](https://github.com/sketchbuch/review-tuxedo-pulse-15-gen1/blob/main/images/Keyboard.jpg)

+Unlike with the infinity book there is a Function lock (<kbd>Fn</kbd> + <kbd>Esc</kbd>) which is useful when just watching Netflix or Amazon Prime as you can easily control brightness/volume by pressing just one button instead of having to hold down the <kbd>Fn</kbd> key.

 ### Touchpad

 I’m afraid I never really use these so can’t say much about it except that there is an LED in the top right corner that comes on when the touchpad is off.
 You can toggle it on and off by double clicking the LED.
 There are no buttons so you get a large area to swipe around on.